 UC Regents approve an independent curriculum separate from Department of Physics; School of Optometry established; Ralph Minor named Director.
 Students disaffiliate from Omega Delta and establish the Associated Optometry Students of the University of California.

 Accelerated war-time program to offset shortage of optometrists.
 Clinic first opens to general public (1943; previously “campus public” only).

 California Optometric Association Optometry Building Fund reaches fundraising goal of $80,000.
 Ralph Minor, PhD named the first dean of Optometry.
 Ralph Minor introduces Berkeley’s first contact lens course.

 Ralph Minor retires; Kenneth Stoddard (’36), OD, PhD becomes the second dean of Berkeley Optometry.
 Physiological Optics Graduate Research Program begins (conferring MS and PhD degrees).

 California optometrists contribute $80,000 for an optometry building; governor Earl Warren approves state funding of an additional $300,000.

 Gordon Walls becomes the first full-time vision scientist (non-optometrist) to join the Berkeley Optometry faculty (January).

-wenty-fifth anniversary year; optometry building (formerly Durant Hall) dedicated June 22 and renovations begin; first class of students (with junior-year standing) enrolled in expanded curriculum with MOpt degree after fifth (graduate) year.
+Twenty-fifth anniversary year.
+Optometry building (formerly Durant Hall) dedicated June 22 and renovations begin.
+First class of students (with junior-year standing) enrolled in expanded curriculum with MOpt degree after fifth (graduate) year.